 - 1 cup fresh pumpkin puree (canned is okay too)

 - 1 tsp vanilla extract

-- 3/4 cup buttermilk (I did a milk and vinegar substitute)
+- 3/4 cup buttermilk**

-- pumpkin seeds, for garnish
+- pumpkin seeds for garnish

-- turbinado sugar, for garnish
+- turbinado sugar for garnish, optional

 - Preheat the oven to 400 degrees F. Line a 12 cup muffin pan with paper liners.

 - In a large bowl, whisk together both flours, baking soda, salt, cinnamon, ginger, nutmeg, and allspice.
-Set this aside.

-- In another large bowl, whisk to combine the sugar, molasses, grapeseed oil, and two eggs.
+- In another large bowl, whisk to combine the sugar, molasses, oil, and eggs.
 When you stop whisking, there should be a bit of frothiness on top of the wet ingredients.

 - Before we get into mixing everything together, remember that you want to whisk/stir as little as possible for these muffins.
 If you whisk too much, it will make the muffins tough because of gluten development.
 Lumps are okay.